Gopikrishna19/Gopikrishna19/README.md

 I am currently working as a Senior Software Engineer at John Deere.

 I am currently messing with things like AWS, DevOps, Jenkins, and Frontend Development with React.

+And I am dealing with hosting jellyfin inside a kubernetes cluster in a proxmox server .. _its not easy_ 😜